Financial Performance Measurement

-Financial performance measurement, also called financial statement analysis, uses all the techniques available to show how important items in a company’s financial statements relate to the company’s financial objectives.
-Persons with a strong interest in measuring a company’s financial performance fall Into two groups:
+Financial performance measurement, also known as financial statement analysis, employs all available tools to demonstrate how essential things in a company’s financial statements are related to the company’s financial objectives.

 1. A company’s top managers, who set and strive to achieve financial performance objectives; middle-level managers of business processes; and lower-level employees who own stock in the company

-2. Creditors and investors, as well as customers who have cooperative agreement with the company
+2. Creditors and investors, as well as customers who have a cooperative agreement with the company

 Financial Performance Evaluation and the Management Process As shown in Figure I, financial performance evaluation plays a key role In all phases of the management process.